Simple Definition of exaggerate

 Full Definition of exaggerate

-Examples of exaggerate
+Examples of exaggerate in a sentence

 The book exaggerates the difficulties he faced in starting his career.